NAR Settlement

 Questions and Answers

-REcolorado is still owned by DMAR and SMDRA and will continue in operating as such until a sale is finalized.
-We chose to opt-in to the NAR Settlement, which obligates us to comply with the settlement terms including system changes.
-We made this decision because we believe the changes will serve the best interest of the MLS and our subscribers, whether we are association- or privately-owned.
+REcolorado chose to opt-in to the NAR Settlement, which obligates us to comply with the settlement terms including system changes.
+We made this decision because we believe the changes will serve the best interest of the MLS and our subscribers.
 The opt-in provides financial protection and liability release from the Sitzer and Moehrl lawsuits, while allowing REcolorado to continue to make market-specific policies.

 This settlement is not the end.
 The DOJ investigation and additional lawsuits are still very present in our industry.
 The changes identified in the settlement, including removing compensation from the MLS, helps to protect REcolorado from the threat of future lawsuits and investigations.